Representation stability in the (co)homology of vertical configuration spaces: Irreducible representations of wreath products

 \subsection{The classification of irreducible $G \wr H$-representations}

 In this paper we consider representations of wreath products of a finite group $G$ with the full symmetric group $S_n$.
 For the remainder of the discussion, we assume that $G$ is a finite group and that $\mathbb{K}$ is a splitting field for $G$ of characteristic zero.
-We will now review the classification of irreducible representations of $G \wr H$ over $\mathbb{K}$.